Soft Tissue in Dinosaur Bones

 “Evidence of hemoglobin, and the still-recognizable shapes of red blood cells in unfossilized dinosaur bone is powerful testimony against the whole idea of dinosaurs living millions of years ago.
 It speaks volumes for the Bible’s account of a recent creation.”
 (Wieland, Carl, “Sensational Dinosaur Blood Report,” Creation Ex Nihilo, vol. 19, pp. 42-43, 1997.)
 But in 2008 evolutionists published a paper claiming that what appeared to be blood vessels was merely the result of more recent bacteria work, forming “endocasts” that followed the shape of where the original vessels lay, and that the red blood cells are actually iron-rich spheres called framboids.
 In May of 2009 Schweitzer’s team examined a fossil hadrosaur bone, taking extreme measures to ensure against contamination or misinterpretation.
 The results, published in the journal Science, bolster the original conclusion that the soft tissue (including collagens and amino acids) inside dinosaur bones is highly problematic for conventional interpretations of age.

-Testing has even documented intact DNA in dinosaur bones.
+In 2020, testing documented what seemed to be intact DNA in Hypacrosaurus bones.
+(Note the pink-stained DNA in the photo to the right.)
+To the left is a picture of dinosaur cells in the process of dividing.
+The center photo shows a darkening in the center of the cell that is consistent with the appearance of nucleic material.
+(Bailleul, et al., “Evidence of Proteins, Chromosomes and Chemical Markers of DNA in Exceptionally Preserved Dinosaur Cartilage,” National Science Review, 2020.)
 “However, even under the best preservation conditions at -5°C, our model predicts that no intact bonds (average length = 1bp) will remain in the DNA ‘strand’ after 6.8 Myr.”
 (Allentoft, M.E. et. al., “The Half-life of DNA in Bone,” Proceedings of the Royal Society B 279, 2012, pp. 4724-4733.)
 Paleontologists have described dozens of original, unmineralized tissues, including histone proteins and DNA in a T. Rex, bone collagen in a Jurassic Chinese sauropod, keratin protein in an Archaeopteryx bird, chitin and protein in Precambrian worm casings, etc. Yet experiments continue to confirm that such materials can last thousands, but not millions of years.

 Evolutionists have proposed far-fetched scenarios to attempt an explanation of biomolecules lasting for tens of millions of years.
 But regardless of any other environmental factor that would affect tissue preservation, radiation is still a major issue.
 Even if Schweitzer’s T. rex had died in a cooler, drier climate than the Hell Creek Formation, radiation would have degraded its body.
 “Bones absorb uranium and thorium like crazy.
 You’ve got an internal dose that will wipe out biomolecules.”
 (Yeoman, B., “Schweitzer’s Dangerous Discovery,” Discovery Magazine, April, 2006, pp. 37-41.)